mvysny/vaadin-on-kotlin/docs/nosql_rest_datasources.md

 * [Gson](https://github.com/google/gson) for conversion from JSON to Java Bean; you can use the vok-provided `Gson.fromJsonArray()` to convert from an array of JSON maps, or use the following code:
   `fromJson<List<T>>(reader, TypeToken.getParameterized(List::class.java, itemClass).type)`
-* [Sql2o](https://www.sql2o.org/) to convert an outcome of a JDBC result to a Java Bean
+* vok-orm to convert an outcome of a JDBC result to a Java Bean

 Afer you have the skeletal implementation of your `DataLoader` ready, let's focus on converting the `DataLoader` to Vaadin's `DataProvider` so that you can